-Rule 7007.1-1 CORPORATE OWNERSHIP STATEMENT TO BE FILED BY A BUSINESS ENTITY OF ANY KIND THAT IS A PARTY TO AN ADVERSARY PROCEEDING
+Rule 7007.1-1 CORPORATE OWNERSHIP STATEMENT TO BE FILED BY A BUSINESS ENTITY OF ANY KIND PARTNERSHIP OR JOINT VENTURE THAT IS A PARTY TO AN ADVERSARY PROCEEDING- Amended December 1, 2009

-The Corporate Ownership Statement required under Bankruptcy Rule 7007.1 shall also be filed by any party or proposed intervenor to an adversary proceeding, other than the debtor or a governmental entity, that is a business entity of any kind irrespective of whether it of a kind enumerated in section 101(9)(A) of the Bankruptcy Code.
+The Corporate Ownership Statement required under Bankruptcy Rule 7007.1 shall also be filed by any party or proposed intervenor to an adversary proceeding, other than the debtor or a governmental entity, that is a business entity of any kind irrespective of whether it of a general or limited partnership or joint venture.kind enumerated in section 101(9)(A) of the Bankruptcy Code.

 Bankruptcy Rule 7007.1, effective December 1, 2003, requires a Corporate Ownership Statement to be filed for any corporation that is a party to an adversary proceeding other than the debtor or a governmental entity.
 "Corporation" is broadly defined under section 101(9) of the Bankruptcy Code (and includes, for instance, limited liability companies and other unincorporated companies or associations), but it does not cover general or limited partnerships.
-The reasons for which this rule was enacted - to give the Judges of this Court information by which they can determine whether or not they need to recuse themselves - apply equally without regard to the legal form of a business entity.
+The reasons for which this rule was enacted - to give the Judges of this Court information by which they can determine whether or not they need to recuse themselves - apply equally without regard to general and limited partnerships, and joint ventures. the legal form of a business entity.
 This local rule requires a similar disclosure with respect to business organizations of that character.
 Local Bankruptcy Rule 7007-1.1 was therefore amended in 2024 to mandate that the Corporate Ownership Statement referenced in Bankruptcy Rule 7007.1 be filed by a business entity of any kind.